Hugius/FabiEngine3D/doc/ANIMATION2D_EDITOR.md

 - You can create/edit/delete animations.
 - Every created animation can be applied to billboard/image entities.
 - You can select a preview texture for the animation playback.
+- The ID of a new animation cannot contain spaces or `@` signs.

 ## 2. Controls